 Transfer credits: If you have IB or AP credits from high school or have completed any credits at another post-secondary institution, you may be eligible for transfer credits.
 AP courses with a grade of 4 or 5, or Higher Level IB courses with a grade of 5, 6 or 7 can be considered.
 Transfer credits are typically granted when you are admitted which means they may already be on your academic record.
-You can access your academic record through Dal Online.
 If you did not receive transfer credits and think you should have, please contact the Assistant Registrar of Admissions for assistance.

-FYP Explained: What does FYP mean after first year?
+FYP Explained: What does FYP mean after first year

-As a Bachelor of Arts, Bachelor of Journalism (Honours) or Bachelor of Music student:
+As a Bachelor of Arts, Bachelor of Journalism (Honours), or Bachelor of Music student: